 The parameter

-refers to the tone files uploaded to the device.
+tonelistrefers to the tone files uploaded to the device.
 All devices are pre-loaded with 10+ tone files.

 Response